DelaneyDev/laravel-turnstile-vue/README.md

 ## 🔐 Jetstream Integration (with Turnstile Middleware)

-To apply Cloudflare Turnstile validation to Jetstream login and password routes, override the default auth routes in `routes/web.php`.
+To apply Cloudflare Turnstile validation to Jetstream login and password routes, override the default auth routes importing the Jetstream controllers directly from vendor (do not create new ones) in `routes/web.php`.

 ```php
 // Override Jetstream login routes to include 'turnstile' middleware